VincentVanlaer/mesa-school-labs/content/wednesday/lab-3.md

 {{< /details >}}

-## Assumptions, limitations and points to improve:
+## Assumptions, limitations and points to improve

 > [!NOTE]
 > - CE is not point-symmetric (not 1D) $\rightarrow$ our models only valid for low mass ratios, i.e., $M_2/M_1 \ll 1$